HelloZeroNet/ZeroNet/README.md

 #### [More screenshots in ZeroNet docs »](https://zeronet.readthedocs.org/en/latest/using_zeronet/sample_sites/)

-Do you want visit sites with .bit extension without localhost address?
-You can download this extension:
+Do you want to visit sites with .bit extension without using a localhost address?
+The following extension converts a localhost address to a .bit extension for easier navigation:
 [https://chrome.google.com/webstore/detail/zeronet-protocol/cpkpdcdljfbnepgfejplkhdnopniieop/](https://chrome.google.com/webstore/detail/zeronet-protocol/cpkpdcdljfbnepgfejplkhdnopniieop/)